Top Elbow Specialists in New Jersey

 - Immobilization.
 The elbow is immobilized in a splint or brace.

 - Physical therapy.
 Stretching and strengthening exercises.

 Surgery is usually used to treat complete tears.
 Tommy John surgery removes the torn ligament and replaces it with a graft, usually one of the patient’s tendons.
 A splint is worn after surgery.
 Physical therapy is a very important part of recovery.
-OIOCJ specialists are Tommy John surgery experts.
-To schedule your appointment with an OIOCJ specialist, call 732-201-6990 or visit our contact page.
+Our specialists are Tommy John surgery experts.
+To schedule your appointment with a specialist, call our practice or visit our contact page.